Presentability and topoi in internal higher category theory: The language of -categories

-\item[Large $\BB$-categories] Postcomposition with the universe enlargement $\BB\into\BBB$ determines an inclusion $\Cat(\BB)\into\Cat(\BBB)$ that corresponds to the inclusion $\Shv_{\CatS}(\BB)\into\Shv_{\CatSS}(\BB)$ on the level of sheaves on $\BB$.
-Either inclusion is furthermore natural in $\BB$.
+We conclude this section with a remark on \emph{large} $\BB$-categories: observe that postcomposition with the universe enlargement $\BB\into\BBB$ from \S~\ref{sec:universeEnlargement} determines an inclusion $\Cat(\BB)\into\Cat(\BBB)$ that is natural in $\BB$ both with respect to geometric and algebraic morphisms of $\infty$-topoi~\cite[\S~3.3]{MYoneda}.
+Furthermore, the inclusion commutes with small limits and the internal hom~\cite[Proposition~3.4.1]{MYoneda} and therefore also the tensoring, powering and functor $\infty$-category bifunctors~\cite[Corollary~3.4.2]{MYoneda}.
 We refer to the objects in $\Cat(\BBB)$ as \emph{large} $\BB$-categories (or as $\BBB$-categories) and to the objects in $\Cat(\BB)$ as \emph{small} $\BB$-categories.
 If not specified otherwise, every $\BB$-category is small.
 Note, however, that by replacing the universe $\bU$ with the larger universe $\bV$ (i.e.\ by working internally to $\BBB$), every statement about $\BB$-categories carries over to one about large $\BB$-categories as well.
-Also, we will sometimes omit specifying the relative size of a $\BB$-category if it is evident from the context.
+Also, we will often omit specifying the relative size of a $\BB$-category if it is evident from the context, and we will continue writing $\IFun(\I{C},\I{D})$ for the internal hom even if $\I{C}$ and $\I{D}$ are large.